 The Controlling Body of Strate has delegated the CSD’s self-regulating entity obligations to a Committee of the Controlling Body, namely the Strate Regulatory and Supervisory Committee.
 The Committee's overall objective is to assist the Controlling Body in discharging its regulatory and supervisory obligations in terms of the FMA and the CSD Rules.
 The Strate Legal and Regulatory division and STRATE Supervision report to the Committee on their respective regulatory, supervisory and enforcement activities.
 An annual report provides detailed information on Strate's regulatory and supervisory functions and is available on www.strate.co.za.

-The Financial Services Board (FSB), which is the statutory regulator to which Strate reports, acts as an observer on the Strate Board and Board Committees and constantly monitors the CSD's activities and actions.
-Strate is required to annually renew its CSD and Clearing House licences with the FSB.
+The Financial Sector Conduct Authority (FSCA), which is the statutory regulator to which Strate reports, acts as an observer on the Strate Board and Board Committees and constantly monitors the CSD's activities and actions.
+Strate is required to annually renew its CSD and Clearing House licences with the FSCA.
 Failure by Strate to adhere to the FMA and further the objectives of this Act may result in the non-renewal, suspension or withdrawal of licences or the imposition of conditions on the licences.

 In this context, STRATE Supervision continues to ensure that adequate oversight and monitoring controls are deployed to control the specific risks which the division does, or can, confront.
 The division aligns itself with the wider Strate risk methodology - completing quarterly risk matrix exercises and comprehensive risk reporting to the Committee.
 The Committee continuously monitors and reviews the Supervision division's risk management programs, systems and performance, and reports this to the Strate Audit, Risk and Compliance Committee on a continual basis.